 How does it format the string?
 Usually in large lettering, but that’s really up to the styling on your page.
 We’ll cover styling in just a bit.

 Your browser looks for an ending tag to determine where the formatted text stops.
 The ending tag is nearly identical to the markup tag, except that it contains a backslash, showing that the formatting has ended: </h>.”

-In the example above, the whole string would look like this: “<h1>A Guide to African Safaris</h1>”.
+In the example above, the unbroken string would look like this: “<h1>A Guide to African Safaris</h1>”.

 That “</h1>” is a closing tag.
 It tells your browser when to stop formatting the text.